Adebank/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories script that count the number of directories and sub-directories 12-newest_files script to print the 10 newest file in the current directories 13-unique script to print only words that appear once in a list of words
+11-directories script that count the number of directories and sub-directories 12-newest_files script to print the 10 newest file in the current directories 13-unique script to print only words that appear once in a list of words 14-findthatword script to find the pattern root from the file /etc/passwd